Wedding industry software development

 Frequently asked questions

 A directory lists vendors.
-A marketplace lets couples take action.
+A marketplace lets couples act.
 The difference is functional: a directory shows vendor profiles and a phone number or email link.
-A marketplace has an availability calendar so couples can see whether a vendor is free on their date, a booking request flow so they can submit an inquiry directly, a review system that ties reviews to verified bookings, and payment processing so deposits and contracts are handled on the platform.
+A marketplace adds four things.
+An availability calendar shows whether a vendor is free on the date.
+A booking request flow lets couples inquire directly.
+A review system ties reviews to verified bookings.
+Payment processing keeps deposits and contracts on the platform.
 For a marketplace operator, the difference also affects revenue: a directory charges a flat listing fee, while a marketplace can charge per-booking commission or a subscription tier tied to booking volume.
 We build marketplaces, not directories.
 If a directory would serve your use case, we'll tell you.

 Wedding availability is more complex than standard appointment booking.
 A wedding vendor is typically fully committed on an event day, which means they can't take another booking on the same date regardless of time.
 Some vendors are also committed the day before for setup and the day after for breakdown.
 The availability calendar we build accounts for full-day blocking, multi-day event blocking, and travel days.
 It also handles the vendor's hold period: when a couple requests a hold on a date while they decide, the date shows as tentatively held rather than open.
 The calendar syncs with Google Calendar and Apple Calendar so the vendor's actual schedule is always reflected without manual updates.
 For marketplace operators, the availability system is the core feature that separates the platform from a directory.